Sienci-Labs/Resources/longmill/lm-advanced/lm-inductive-sensors.md

 #### Recommended settings for sensors

-Now that we’re working with the default settings, we will modify a few to make them work with the sensors.
+Now that we're working with the default settings, we will modify a few to make them work with the sensors.

 - **Enable** Soft and Hard limits ($20 and $21)
 - **Enable** Homing cycle ($22)